TechnionTDK/jbs-ir/README.md

 * In the `server/solr/<core-name>/conf` directory replace the `managed-schema` file with the one in the repository under `Solr configuration files` directory
 * In the `server/solr/<core-name>/conf` directory replace the `solrconfig.xml` file with the one in the repository under `Solr configuration files` directory
+* Restart Solr by running the `bin/solr restart` command from the solr directory

 ##HebMorph
 ####The text in the index will be in Hebrew, so we need to use an appropriate hebrew analyzer